Beach Too Sandy, Bryan Too Breaky

 Yeah.

-And sure enough, they were like, oh.
+Yeah.
+And sure enough, they were like, oh,

-We got you a ticket.
+we got you a ticket.
 Now you can join us.

-And I really didn't want to.
-But I was, you know, being the little brother.
+And I really didn't want to, but I was, you know, being the little brother.
+I was like, I have to join.

+And so I did.
 And yeah, it was horribly terrifying.

 And I'm surprised I did it, but it was really fun.
 Our mom's secretary showed up and she.

-But yeah.
 Okay, Alexander, you know what?

 I'm over here going, I would be so upset if my siblings did that to me.
 Yeah, I know.